vasaniprince/Rag_Chat_Bot/README.md

 ## Features

 - Text corpus preprocessing and chunking
-- Vector database for semantic search using FAISS
+- Vector database for semantic search using Chroma db
 - Sentence embeddings using Hugging Face's sentence-transformers
 - Chat history storage in PostgreSQL
 - Flask API endpoints for chat and history retrieval